 This is a collection of cmds for repairing damaged flash drive using command prompt chkdsk or diskpart.

-We say usually we would recommend users fix damaged pen drive with free repair tools other than the cmd since mostly the free flash drive repair tools are easier to manage than cmd with simple user interface even for non-techie users to get the errors and problems fixed on flash drive.
+We say usually we would recommend users fix damaged pen drive with free repair tools other than the cmd since mostly the free flash drive repair tools are easier to manage with simple user interface even for non-techie users to get the errors and problems fixed on flash drive.

 Here are the exact command lines that you may use for fixing damaged pen drive if you insist on using cmd to get the repair job done.

 CMD 1 - Fix corrupted pen drive with cmd chkdsk /f

 Open your computer, connect your flash drive to your PC, and then remember its drive letter since it would be used in cmd chkdsk

 (* h is drive letter that you need to change to your own usb flash drive drive letter)

 CMD 2 - Fix corrupted pen drive with cmd chkdsk /f /r

 chkdsk /f/r i: